Ton-Lankveld/Flowchart-Definition-Format/README.md

 As I could not find a good (XML) file format to define a flowchart, I scratched my brain itch and designed my own.
 Feel free to ignore it.

 ## Scope
 The definition only describes the structure of the flowchart and **not** the graphic rendering.
+Not only for the classic software development, but also for other work or process flows.

 ## To-Do
 - Define Document Type Definition (DTD) or XML Schema Definition (XSD).